go-aah/docs/app-config.md

 Gzip compression configuration for HTTP response.

 ### enable
-By default Gzip compression is enabled in aah framework, however framework ensures HTTP client does accepts Gzip response otherwise it won't use Gzip compression.
+By default Gzip compression is enabled in aah framework, however framework ensures HTTP client does accepts Gzip response otherwise it won't use the Gzip compression.

-Tips: If you have `nginx` or `apache` web server enabled with gzip in-front of aah server then set this value to `false`.
+**Tips:** If you have `nginx` or `apache` web server enabled with gzip in-front of aah go server then set this value to `false`.

 Default value is `true`.
 ```bash